| Title: | Affinity Propagation Clustering |

 sorts clusters according to the indices of the examplars.

-, the order is reversed and, for
+If decreasing is TRUE, the order is reversed and, for

-sorts clusters with such that the larger
+example, sortBy="size" sorts clusters with such that the larger

 clusters come first.

-Note that the cluster numbers of x
+Note that the cluster numbers of x are not preserved by

-, i.e. the cluster no. 1 of the object returned by
+sort, i.e. the cluster no. 1 of the object returned by

 which may not necessarily coincide with cluster no. 1 of the original

-clustering object x
+clustering object x.

 Note that this is an S3 method (whereas all other methods in this